vmware-samples/packer-examples-for-vsphere/README.md

 ### Build with Environmental Variables

-You can set your environment variables if you would prefer not to save sensitive potentially information in cleartext files.
+You can set your environment variables if you would prefer not to save sensitive information in cleartext files.

-You can add these to environmental variables using the included `set-envvars.sh` script:
+You can add these to environmental variables using the included `set-envvars.sh` script.

 ```console
 rainpole@macos> . ./set-envvars.sh